jonnonz1/nz-statute-book/acts/public/1993/health-sector-transfers-act-1993.md

 (3) In stating, in a caveat lodged under subclause (1), the interest claimed by the caveator, it shall be sufficient to refer to sections 40 to 42 of the Public Works Act 1981 and to this clause.

 ### 5 Transfer of land not to constitute a subdivision or development
-Nothing in section 22 or Part 10 of the Natural and Built Environment Act 2023 or section 348 of the Local Government Act 1974 applies to the transfer of land or an interest in land to a transferee under this Act or by another transferee.
+Nothing in section 11 or Part 10 of the Resource Management Act 1991 or section 348 of the Local Government Act 1974 applies to the transfer of land or an interest in land to a transferee under this Act or by another transferee.

 ### 6 Marginal strips
 Nothing in Part 4A of the Conservation Act 1987 shall apply to the disposition of any land by the transferring Ministers on behalf of a transferor other than the Crown.